SFDO-Tooling/CumulusCI/docs/contributing.md

 ## Install for Development

 Ready to contribute?
-Here\'s how to set up CumulusCI for local development.
+Here's how to set up CumulusCI for local development.

 1. Fork the CumulusCI repo on GitHub.